 Who are the meanest commenters?
 ADULTS

-Week 2:man computer As it turns out, the age group that should act the most “adult” – doesn’t.
+Week 2: As it turns out, the age group that should act the most “adult” – doesn’t.
 Surprised?
 Recently, I was listening to a younger podcaster interviewing an even younger food blogger (both considered Instagram “influencers”).
 They agreed that, when receiving comments/feedback from their posts, TikTok users are the least mean, IG is second, and Facebook and Twitter have the meanest and nastiest commenters.
 Who typically has accounts to these two outlets?
 ADULTS.
 Come on, FB and Twitter adults, grow up and be mature (or maybe that’s not a thing anymore).

 Your idea of what’s best for your kid versus what is truly best for your kid…